angjelonuho/Polis/README.md

 # Polis
-This is a turism guide/helper project simplifying information comming from different APIs.
+This is a turism guide/helper project simplifying information coming from different APIs.

 ## Snapshots